LesFerch/OldExplorer/README.md

 **Note**: Starting with build 26100.4202, this option no longer works in Windows 11 for the default Explorer taskbar icon.
 It does continue to work when Explorer is launched via a command line or via a shortcut.
 The default Explorer taskbar icon can be replaced with a shortcut link, but then you will see a second Explorer taskbar icon whenever an Explorer window is open.

-You can use the tool [SwitchExplorer](https://lesferch.github.io/SwitchExplorer/) to catch the remaining scenarios where the Windows 11 Explorer would otherwise open.
+**Note**: You can use the tool [SwitchExplorer](https://lesferch.github.io/SwitchExplorer/) to catch the remaining scenarios where the Windows 11 Explorer would otherwise open.

 **/d-**\
 This removes the registry entry created by the **/d+** option.